romanz/electrs/doc/usage.md

 The build will fail otherwise.
 Close those 100 old tabs in the browser. ;)

+#### Cargo features

+By default `electrs` builds with Prometheus support.
+However this causes problems on some platforms.
+If you don't need Prometheus you may disable it using `--no-default-features` argument to `cargo build`/`cargo install`.

 #### Static linking

 First build should take ~20 minutes: